xtimor/n8n-nodes-pgvector-extended/README.md

 - Dedicated Description field to explain usage to connected agents.
 - Requires an embedding node connection and uses provided embeddings for similarity search.

+### 📥 Regular Retrieval Mode
+- Default mode that performs similarity search without setting an RLS role.
+- Customizable table and column names.
+- Includes metadata in results by default.
+- Standard Postgres credentials are used—no custom credential type required.

 ### 🔐 RLS Retrieval Mode
 - Automatically sets the provided RLS role using `SET LOCAL ROLE`.
 - Customizable table and column names.